 In our tradition, prayer has always been a significant prelude to our ministry activity.
 But prayer is so much more.
 It’s an invitation to participate in the life of the Trinity.
 And prayer is the means to that end.

 - “The psalms confirm that we know God’s presence at all times only if we set aside certain times of prayer,” says Arthur Paul Boers.
 Read more in the article “Uncovering the Blessings of Fixed-Hour Prayer.”

 - The Psalms.

-- Contemplative prayer.
-This kind of prayer helps us learn trust, receptivity, and rest in God’s presence.
-After a frightening experience with stress, Pastor David Muyskens began to incorporate some contemplative practices in his life.
-He shares this story in his book Forty Days to a Closer Walk with God and mentors us in Centering Prayer.
+- Centering Prayer.
+This kind of prayer helps one learn trust, receptivity, and rest in God’s presence.
+After a frightening experience with stress, RCA pastor David Muyskens began to incorporate some contemplative practices in his life.
+He shares his story in the book Forty Days to a Closer Walk with God and mentors us in Centering Prayer.
 You may also enjoy this beautiful Centering Prayer Mobile App from the Catholic tradition with direction, prayers, peaceful sounds and timer.

 “I used to begin workdays with sermon prep or e-mails.
 Some time ago that changed, and I started beginning each workday with a half-hour walk instead.
 During that time, I seek to listen to God and pray, both for specific leaders and members in the congregation, but also just in general for the church.
 I try not to overstructure this time, also creating space in which I’m open to hearing God’s voice (which can be easy for anyone, including pastors, to avoid—even if the day is filled with “church activities”).
 I think this practice has helped the day as a whole be less hectic, and I trust it also helps me to be following God better than simply blazing ahead with work he may not be leading me to do.
 It doesn’t matter how busy we are unless the Lord builds the house . . . or church.”